pyeventsourcing/esdbclient/docs/api/connection-strings.md

 order: 2
 ---

-# Connection strings
+# Connection Strings

 This guide explains the standardized connection string format used by all official KurrentDB clients.

 :::info
-Ask your server administrator for a valid connection string to a production database.
+For production services, ask your service provider for a valid connection string.
 :::

 KurrentDB clients use a connection string to configure their connection to KurrentDB.

-## Two protocols
+## Two Protocols

 KurrentDB connection strings support two protocols.